orion-project/rezonator2/help/matrix/ElemSphericalInterface.rst

   .. image:: ElemSphericalInterface.png

 .. note::

-  Note that a sign convention applied here contradicts the `standard sign convention <https://en.wikipedia.org/wiki/Radius_of_curvature_(optics)>`_ for optical surfaces.
-This is for historical reasons and will be changed to match standards.
-Compare that the :doc:`../calc_lens` tool already uses the conventional approach.
+  Since |rezonator| 2.1 the `standard sign convention <https://en.wikipedia.org/wiki/Radius_of_curvature_(optics)>`_ is used for the interface ROC.
+Older files are converted automatically when opened.
+In the older app versions, you will not be able to load files saved in 2.1 or paste elements via Clipboard.

 .. warning::
   The left and the right adjacent elements of an interface element should be either :doc:`ElemEmptyRange` or :doc:`ElemMediaRange`. |rezonator| doesn't complain if they are not, but you can get incorrect results.

 .. seealso::